Muhammad-Zeeshan-Islam/ToDoList-GUI-App/README.md

 * **Delete Tasks:** Remove tasks you no longer need using the `Delete` key.
 * **Reorder Tasks:** Move tasks up or down in the list using the `Up` and `Down` arrow keys.
 * **Clear All:** A "Clear" button to remove all tasks at once, with a confirmation prompt.
-* **Persistent Storage:** Your tasks are automatically saved to `Tasks.txt` when you close the application and reloaded the next time you open it.
+* **Persistent Storage:** Your tasks are automatically saved to `Tasks.txt` when you close the application and reload the next time you open it.

 ## 🛠️ Technologies Used